Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can pick an apple off a orange tree and make the best damn lemonade you have ever had.
+Whenever Jayesh leaves a building, it explodes in dramatic form while Chuck walks away nonchalantly.
+Having a home is difficult for Chuck.

-Updated on: [14/6/2024]
+Updated on: [15/6/2024]
 <!-- #jokeEnd -->